jadibdev/todoList_WEBPACK/README.md

 ## To Do List

 This project is a todo list web app that will allow the user to add and delete todo items as well as mark them as complete when done with a task.
 This app takes advantage of the power of webpack to bundle files, reduce their size and send them into production.
+The app is built with Javacsript, Webpack and uses the Jest library for testing.

 ### Live Link

 [To Do List](https://jadibdev.github.io/todoList_WEBPACK/)

-## Built With
+## Tools

 - Webpack
 - Javascript